SiegfriedZhen/taiwan-2020-election/README.md

 # taiwan-2020-election
- get Taiwan 2020 data and visualization
+ get Taiwan 2020 votes of political party with township and county